dzintars/dzintars/content/posts/about.md

 still serves its purpose.

-From **2011 to 2016** I worked on another similar project but its key difference was totally different, more open, approach. **Multi-tenant SPA application** with the focus on cross-tenant collaboration.
-It used PHP **CodeIgniter** framework and some "fancy" front-end framework I would not name there.
+From **2011 to 2016** I worked on another similar project but its key difference was totally different, more dynamic, approach. **Multi-tenant SPA application** with the focus on cross-tenant collaboration.
+It used PHP **CodeIgniter** framework and some "fancy" (at the time) front-end framework I would not name there.
 That framework is mostly dead these days.
 There I also took **Product Owner** role and the software is still in the service.

 **In 2017** I decided to look closer to the web development (**full-stack**) as my